ethpandaops/ethereum-package/README.md

   # over a specific participant's logging
   cl_log_level: ""

+  # A list of optional extra env_vars the cl container should spin up with
+  cl_extra_env_vars: {}

+  # A list of optional extra labels that will be passed to the CL client Beacon container.
+  # Example; cl_extra_labels: {"ethereum-package.partition": "1"}
+  cl_extra_labels: {}

-  # Persistent storage size for the CL client container (in MB)
+  # A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
-  # Defaults to 0, which means that the default size for the client will be used
-  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
-  cl_volume_size: 0
+  # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node
+  cl_extra_params: []

   # A list of tolerations that will be passed to the CL client container
   # Only works with Kubernetes